-Q. Does managed care cover OMT (Ostepathic Manipulative Treatment)?
+Q. Does manage care cover OMT (Osteopathic Manipulative Treatment)?

 A. OMT is an added treatment tool that is covered by many managed care organizations.
 Typically, the physician and the managed care plan negotiate the level of reimbursement.

 A. All osteopathic physicians (D.O.s) from surgeons to family physicians are trained to use OMT to diagnose, treat and even prevent illness or injury.
 D.O.s are fully trained and licensed physicians able to perform surgery & prescribe medication.

 A. OMT is a hands-on treatment where osteopathic physicians (D.O.s) use their hands to examine your back and other parts of your body such as joints, tendons, ligaments, and muscles for pain and restrictions during motion that could signal an injury or impaired function.